Dysfibrinogenemia

 Heparin

-Clinical Context: Used in patients with thrombotic tendencies who develop deep venous thrombosis, arterial thrombosis, or pulmonary embolism.
+Clinical Context: This is used in patients with thrombotic tendencies who develop deep venous thrombosis, arterial thrombosis, or pulmonary embolism.

-Clinical Context: Interferes with hepatic synthesis of vitamin K–dependent coagulation factors.
-Used for prophylaxis and treatment of venous thrombosis, pulmonary embolism, and thromboembolic disorders.
+Clinical Context: Warfarin interferes with hepatic synthesis of vitamin K–dependent coagulation factors.
+It is used for prophylaxis and treatment of venous thrombosis, pulmonary embolism, and thromboembolic disorders.
 Tailor dose to maintain an INR in the range of 2-3.

 Enoxaparin (Lovenox)